-- Two experienced Special Educational Needs Co-ordinators (SENDCos).
-Mrs Holbrook works 0.6 on the KS1 site, Mrs Davies works full time on the KS2 site (dedicated SENDCo time of 0.6). - A dedicated and enthusiastic LSA team who have additional training and experience in speech and language development, autistic spectrum disorders, dyslexia, reading interventions, mathematics interventions, phonics, social skills programmes and physical development programmes - 2 Higher Learning Teaching Assistant (HLTA) with training and experience in delivering literacy interventions and numeracy interventions who support LSAs delivering interventions in their respective areas - A Family Link Worker /Learning Mentor who builds strong relationships with families whilst mentoring their children - Support, guidance and training from a wide range of professional agencies, which include Educational Psychology Service (EPS), Bristol Autism Team (BAT), Speech and Language Therapy (SALT), Primary Mental Health Specialist (PMHS). - A range of in class, small group and 1:1 intervention programmes, as appropriate to the needs of each child
+- Two experienced non- class based Special Educational Needs Co-ordinators (SENCos) working for the equivalent of 5.5 days a week. - a dedicated and enthusiastic LSA team who have additional training and experience in speech and language development, autistic spectrum disorders, dyslexia, reading interventions, mathematics interventions, phonics, social skills programmes and physical development programmes - 2 Higher Learning Teaching Assistant (HLTA) with training and experience in delivering literacy interventions and numeracy interventions who support LSAs delivering interventions in their respective areas - a Family Link Worker /Learning Mentor who builds strong relationships with families whilst mentoring their children - support, guidance and training from a wide range of external professional agencies, which include Educational Psychology Service (EPS), Bristol Autism Team and Speech and Language Therapy (SLT). - A dedicated in-house Speech and Language therapist, working 0.5 days per week to assess and advise ass appropriate - a range of in class, small group and 1:1 intervention programmes, as appropriate to the needs of each child